carsten-j/playWithAkkaCluster/README.md

 # Play With Akka Cluster

-I am already working on my second blog post about Akka Clusters :-) I do realize that you have already helped a lot so please stop me if I ask to many questions.

 ## First question
 I have a cluster pool router and I do not understand the behaviour around the supervisor strategy that I have set up.